Perform an external screen pop with Amazon Connect

 - Close the new tab.

 - Make sure you (the agent) are in the Available state.
-If you are not set to Available, choose Set to available, or choose Change Status, and then choose Available.
+If you are not set to Available, select the status dropdown menu and choose Available.

 - Call into the number that you associated with your new contact flow.